amcneil36/amcneil36.github.io/blogs/FeatureTeamsVsComponentTeams.md

 - while this is true, members within a feature team can still specialize in different areas and be assigned tasks that utilize their expertise<sup>6</sup>

 ### Conclusion
-We should favor feature teams over component teams.<sup>1,2,3,4,5,6,7,8,9,10,11,12,13 Feature teams make planning easy.
-We can easily coordinate work such that we end up with a potentially shippable product increment at the end of the sprint that can be demo'd to customers.
-We can let our requirements and design emerge.
-We can have our components frequently integrated together, allowing us to get valuable feedback from our tests to let us know where we stand.
+We should strongly favor feature teams over component teams in a software organization.<sup>1,2,3,4,5,6,7,8,9,10,11,12,13,14,15 Component teams should be rare.

-So what about for situations in which we have many teams, say 10 teams working on the same product at the same time?
+So what about for situations in which we have many teams, say 100 teams working on the same product at the same time?
 Would this be a scenario in which we want to use component teams instead of feature teams?
-Craig Larman says no. Craig says to take a large feature, break it down into smaller features, and assign each small feature to a feature team.
+Craig Larman and Bad Vodde say no.<sup>2</sup> We can take a large feature, break it down into smaller features, and assign each small feature to a feature team. <sup>2</sup>

 ##### Sources
 1. Axelrod, Arnon.
 Complete Guide to Test Automation.
 Apress, 2018
-2. Craig Larman and BasVodde.
+2. Craig Larman and Bas Vodde.
 Practices for Scaling Lean & Agile Development: Large, Multisite, and Offshore Product Development with Large-Scale Scrum.
 Addison-Wesley, 2012.
-3. Craig Larman and BasVodde.
+3. Craig Larman and Bas Vodde.
 Large-Scale Scrum: More with LeSS.
 Addison-Wesley, 2016.
 4. Rubin, Kenneth.
 Essential Scrum: A Practical Guide To The Most Popular Agile Process.
 Addison-Wesley, 2013.
 5. Humble, Jez and Farley, David.
 Continuous Delivery: Reliable Software Releases Through Build, Test And Deployment Automation.
 Addison-Wesley, 2010.
 6. Beck, Kent and Fowler, Martin.
 Planning Extreme Programming.
 Addison-Wesley, 2004.